SLIBIO/SLib-Doc/source/Guides/UIComponents/ProgressBar/Index.rst

 **reversed**

-If true, sets the range from the maximum value to the minimum value.
+If true, switchs the position of the progresses.
 May be a boolean value, such as "true" or "false".

 **track**